K‑1 Fiancé Visa Attorney in Orange County

-Adjustment of Status through K-1 Visa
+Adjustment of Status Through the K-1 Visa

 After entering the United States on a K-1 visa and marrying the U.S. citizen petitioner within the required 90 days, the K-1 visa holder (foreign fiancé) becomes eligible to apply for adjustment of status to obtain permanent residency in the United States.
 For more information on this subject, see our Adjustment of Status page.